ksaj/lispiness/README.md

     (format t "~d" (ceiling (+ (* 1.8 61) 32)))
 ```

 That still might not be optimal in the professional sense, but it is basic and produces human-friendly output.
-(Also, why does everyone seem so attached to (/ 9 5) when it reolves to a simple, clean 1.8 anyway?
+(Also, why does everyone seem so attached to (/ 9 5) when it resolves to a simple, clean 1.8 anyway?
 Is there a *practical* use for /5 temperature notation?)

 On another page, the author says: